How to choose the best clothes dryer

-- Cheaper to buy than condenser and heat pump dryers
+- Cheaper to buy than condenser and heat pump clothes dryers

 - Need to be vented or ducted outdoors to prevent damp walls and ceiling